Particular/docs.particular.net/nservicebus/bridge/index.md

  - samples/bridge/sql-multi-instance
 ---

-`NServiceBus.MessagingBridge` allows NServiceBus endpoints to connect to other endpoints that are not using the same transport using the [Messaging Bridge Pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessagingBridge.html).
+The NServiceBus Messaging Bridge allows NServiceBus endpoints to connect to other endpoints that are not using the same transport using the [Messaging Bridge Pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessagingBridge.html).

 The bridge is transparent to sending and receiving endpoints.
 That is, endpoints are not aware of the bridge or that it is transferring messages to a different transport.
 Endpoints send and receive messages to and from logical endpoints as they normally would if there were no bridge involved.